ZaneAvernathy/GORGON-EGG/source/modules/README.md

 ### `TilemapDestination`

-`TilemapDestination` tags define functions that determine where (full extended) tilemap is drawn to.
+`TilemapDestination` tags define functions that determine where the (full extended) tilemap is drawn to.
 Typically, a config includes exactly one module that contains this tag.

 A `TilemapDestination` tag has two attributes, `File` and `Name`.
 The `Name` attribute specifies the function's name, and the `File` attribute specifies the file that the function is found in.